NicollasHolz/learningHTMLandCSS/README.md

 # learningHTMLandCSS

-This is a repository of all my HTML and CSS learning so far, updated whenever I study something new.
+This is a repository of all my HTML and CSS learning so far, updated whenever I study something new.<br/>
 In this study i'll learn HTML5, CSS3, SASS, Bootstrap, JS, ES6, PHP, OO, MySQL, JQuery, MVC, APIs with the Udemy course.</br>
 Course link: https://www.udemy.com/course/web-completo/